DamourYouKnow/HAHA-NO-UR/README.md

 - !scoutregular/!scoutr [args]
 - !scoutregular10/!scoutr10 [args]
 - !scoutcoupon/!scoutc [args]
+- !feedback - Submit feedback to the developers
+- !mystats - Some fun stats about your album
+- !botstats - Some fun stats about the bot
+- !prefix - Change the prefix on a per server basis
+- !resetprefix - In case of emergency, please use this command

 # Acknowledgements
 This bot would not have been possible without the following projects: